 Every execution proceeds automatically, regardless of confidence.
 Use this for actions where mistakes are trivial to correct and have no external impact.

-Good candidates: Internal logging, data formatting, cache updates, internal notifications.
+Good candidates: Internal logging, data formatting, draft messages, internal notifications.

 Confidence-Based

-This is where the system gets interesting.
+This is the key insight.
 You set a threshold (say 90%), and the workflow makes the call for each execution:

 - Score at or above threshold: Action proceeds automatically